 \subsection{Extraction of the Self-Attention Maps}

 We extract the SAMs from each layer and head of the Large Language Model LLAMA 3-8B \citep{llama3} using the Huggingface library\footnote{\url{https://github.com/huggingface/transformers}}.
 Similar to SAMRank \citep{samrank}, we handle the extraction of SAMs differently depending on the document length.
 For short documents, we input the entire text directly into the LLM.
-For long documents, we first input the document's abstract into the LLM, then divide the remaining text into segments with a consistent number of tokens, and process each segment separately.
+For long documents, we first input the document's abstract into the LLM, then divide the remaining text into equally sized segments (same number of tokens) and process each segment independently with the LLM.